 Provide recommendations as to which delivery point groups would deliveries to be considered backhaul deliveries and which groups would deliveries to be considered forwardhaul deliveries.

+Provide paths from the new Gulfstream receipt locations, to deliveries location in the market area or out of the market area that would be determined as “beneficial” to the market area, therefore would be excluded from the market area allocations, group allocations within the market area.

 The Market Area allocation process will follow this sequence:

-First, individual points will be checked first for nominations above the point MDQ and the appropriate contracts with nominations at each point will be reduced according to tariff priorities.
+First, individual points will be checked first for nominations above the point capacity and the appropriate contracts with nominations at each point will be reduced according to tariff priorities.

 Second, Market Area groups that have nominations in excess of each group’s capacity limitation will be reviewed, and the appropriate groups will be allocated downward to each individual group’s capacity limitation according to tariff priorities.

-Third, after performing the above steps, if the entire Market Area still shows total nominations in excess of the throughput capacity at Station 12, a Market Area allocation can be performed to bring scheduled quantities to the level that can be accommodated through Compressor Station 12.
+Third, after performing the above steps, if the entire Market Area still shows total nominations in excess of the throughput capacity, a Market Area allocation can be performed to bring scheduled quantities to the level that can be accommodated.